pedropaulofb/laderr/documentation/laderr_user_guide.md

 - A **minimal input specification** (92 lines): [`example_doc_in.toml`](https://github.com/pedropaulofb/laderr/blob/main/documentation/example/example_doc_in.toml)
 - The **fully completed version** generated after the minimal version by the engine (324 lines): [`example_doc_out_post.toml`](https://github.com/pedropaulofb/laderr/blob/main/documentation/example/example_doc_out/example_doc_out_post.toml)

-Throughout this guide, each language construct will be presented with examples showing **both styles**—the minimal form written by the user and the complete result produced by the LaDeRR Engine.
+Throughout this guide, each language construct will be presented with examples showing **both styles**—the minimal form written by the user and the complete result produced by the engine.
 This will help readers understand not only how to write a specification, but also what the engine adds during its processing.

 ### 2.2.
 Validation Process